ethantkoenig/lotsoffiles2/bible/kt/perfect/01.md

 * Being perfect and mature means that a Christian is obedient, not sinless.
 * The term "perfect" also has the meaning of being "complete" or "whole."
-* The New Testament book of James states that persevering through trials will produce completeness and maturity in the believer.
+* The New Testament Book of James states that persevering through trials will produce completeness and maturity in the believer.
 * When Christians study the Bible and obey it, they will become more spiritually perfect and mature because they will be more like Christ in their character.

 ## Translation Suggestions: ##

-* This term could be translated as "without flaw" or "without error" or "flawless" or "without fault." ir "not having any faults."
+* This term could be translated as "without flaw" or "without error" or "flawless" or "without fault" or "not having any faults."

 ## Bible References: ##